-The University of Leeds offers a range of undergraduate and taught Masters programmes in various aspects of global development through different Schools and Faculties.
-Please see below for a list of what is offered.
+The University of Leeds offers a range of Undergraduate and Masters programmes and PhD research opportunities in various aspects of global development

 For over thirty years, the Nuffield Centre has been successfully training health professionals with the knowledge and skills needed to work effectively in health systems around the world.
 We have an international reputation for high-quality teaching.

 The Intercalated BSc in International Health is a year-long, full-time degree for UK medical students committed to international health.
 The degree provides students with opportunities to explore issues of global health, health care delivery and health policy.
 Students develop the critical and analytical skills to assess, implement, and evaluate health and health care interventions in their future medical career.

 This course provides engineers and public health specialists with an in depth understanding of the application of public health theory to engineering and development.
 It has a strong focus on the development of practical and policy skills for application in countries of the global south.

 This programme sits at the interface between the natural and social sciences where students explore issues of sustainable development at local, national and global levels in order to understand complex real-world sustainability problems and develop appropriate pathways for action.